PLANET.

 The solar panels that excite us the most.

 When we think of solar power, most of us imagine a set of panels that provide us with renewable energy.
-But the innovators among us have embraced the creative potential of this technology to engineer some amazing (as well as outrageous) things.
+But the innovators among us have embraced the creative potential of this technology to engineer some fascinating (as well as outrageous) things.
 Here’s our selection of some of the most exciting uses of solar energy and solar panels from around the world.

 gradient